gkurts/git-training/handouts/0001-02-01-GitBasics-Saving.md

 Git status will show you a status of your current working directory, showing which files have been added, modified or untracked.

-{todo: don't have most of the below in handouts - walk through as demo?}

 ```
 On branch master